 There are plenty of expensive and inexpensive pedals on the market, and the choice is ultimately up to you.

 Here are my personal thoughts.

-My personal, typical, train of thought is to invest money into assets (things that will end up making me money).
-Therefore, if I think I can make some cash from a pedal (either from playing through it live or recording music with it), I will consider buying it.
+My personal, typical train of thought is to invest money into assets (things that will end up making me money).
+Therefore, I will consider buying it if I think I can make some cash from a pedal (either from playing through it live or recording music with it).

-In reality, it takes a long time, personally, to recoup my investment on pedals.
-However, the joy I get from tweaking the knobs; experimenting with sounds, and writing music with the pedals is priceless, making many pedals well worth it to me.
+In reality, it takes a long time, personally, to recoup my investment in pedals.
+However, the joy I get from tweaking the knobs, experimenting with sounds, and writing music with the pedals is priceless, making many pedals well worth it to me.

 A prime example of a pedal worth every penny, to me, is the DigiTech Whammy 5 (link to check the price on Amazon).

 DigiTech is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.